McKinney National Airport

 - Aircraft owners were flying to other airports to purchase fuel and services because the previous FBO prices were the highest in the region.

 - The city only received two sources of revenue: fuel flowage fees and airport land leases; both of these suffered with minimal development and high fuel prices.

 Control the destiny of the airport

-- By purchasing the airport, the city now has the ability to control how McKinney National Airport will develop.
+- The city has the ability to control how McKinney National Airport will develop.

-- The city gains the ability to negotiate directly with large corporate flight departments and have them relocate here.
+- The city gained the ability to negotiate directly with large corporate flight departments and have them relocate here.

-- We can increase the profitability of McKinney National Airport, which will in turn lead to the city lessening the tax burden on the citizens of McKinney.
+- We increased the profitability of McKinney National Airport, which will, in turn, lead to the city lessening the tax burden on the citizens of McKinney.